kshru9/Web-Crawler/README.md

 _[Back to Table of Contents](#table-of-contents)_

 ### [Sampling based PageRank algorithm](#sampling-based-pagerank-algorithm)
-In this approach, we randomly choose a website according to pagerank algorithm intuition
+In this approach, we have asked random surfer for certain number of sample times to choose a website from all websites which are weighted as per the pagerank algorithm intuition.

-In this way, the importance of website is measured by how many times the random surfer will be on a website.

 <pre><code>
 ...